An Annual Letter to the Men of Pi Kappa Alpha

 "I would prepare a statement, something like this.
 Pi Kappa Alpha at the University of Washington has a long and rich history of accepting members of different socio-economic, cultural, religious, sexual, and ethnic backgrounds.
 Our diversity reflects the campus where we reside.
 A part of that diversity is a diversity of thought.
 While we do not necessarily support the views of the member pictured in the video, we do support his right to have a diverse point of view.
 As we move forward, we will continue internally to work on diversity training and exposing our members to ideas outside of their traditional norm."

 Now, I know this reads like a standard release meant to deflect, but I meant every word.
 I meant it because something strange is happening on college campuses today.
-I wholeheartedly believe in political correctness.
+I believe in political correctness.
 I also believe in creating safe spaces for traditionally marginalized groups; places where they can be themselves without fear of retaliation or rigid reaction.
-I also believe college campuses should foster debate on politics, philosophy, religion, and a myriad of others issues facing humanity.
+I also believe college campuses should foster debate on politics, philosophy, religion, and many other issues facing humanity.
 These discussions should take place within the confines of the classroom, student organizations, dorm rooms, fraternity/sorority houses, and beyond.
 Our students should be open to questioning the world and having their world questioned.
 They should permit a diversity of thought to enter their lives.
 They should process this information and make their own decisions.
 These interactions will shape their worldview and better prepare them for life outside the protected and hallowed halls of academia.
 They should also learn to express themselves without intimidating, bullying, and belittling others.
 The dialogue of the outside world should remain respectful; a lesson that can and should begin in the classroom.

 In college, I had two amazing professors.
 One taught humanities and the other philosophy.
-The one that taught humanities also happened to be a deacon in an orthodox church.
-Within those two classrooms, I really began to question religion.
+The one that taught humanities also happened to be a deacon in an Orthodox church.
+Within those two classrooms, I began to question religion.
 I was taught to analyze and dissect arguments.
 I also learned to create and defend my own beliefs.
 Our classroom discussions were civil and organized.
 They prepared me for a world where my opinions might be in the minority, but they also instilled in me a sense of respect for the other side.
 This is something missing from today's world.

-As we move forward, it is my sincere hope the Pi Kappa Alpha Fraternity will continue to be an organization encouraging diversity, debate, and powerful conversations.
+As we move forward, it is my sincere hope that the Pi Kappa Alpha Fraternity will continue to be an organization encouraging diversity, debate, and powerful conversations.
 I hope differences can be discussed openly and respectfully.
 If we do this, then I truly believe our members will be ready for the real world.

 Be good to each other,